wp-plugins/subscribe2/ReadMe.txt

 = Version 8.1 by Matthew Robinson =

 * Fixed redirect errors and crash affecting multisite installs on upgrade to 8.0 - thanks in particular to Ed Cooper
-* Fixed several other multisite bugs affecting links and styling
+* Fixed several other multisite bugs affecting links and styling - thanks to Mark Olbert
 * Fixed empty CSV exports - thanks to Gil Namur

 = Version 8.0 by Matthew Robinson =